Asynchronous Invalidation Workflows: Architecting Resilient Redis Cache Eviction at Scale

 await process_invalidation(message["data"][8:])

-Bulk Eviction & Auxiliary Tag Mappings
+Bulk Eviction and Auxiliary Tag Mappings

-CLI Verification & Memory Governance:
+CLI Verification and Memory Governance:

 # Verify set cardinality before bulk eviction